demisto/content/Packs/ApacheWebServer/README.md

 1. Log in to your Apache Web Server instance as a **root** user.
 2. Edit the Apache configuration file **httpd.conf**.
    * Ensure to keep a backup copy of the file.
-   * Edit one config at a time- Save each change at a time and monitor its effect.
+   * Edit one configuration file at a time.
+Save the file after each change and monitor its effect.
    * For further information on Apache Log Files - [Documentation](https://httpd.apache.org/docs/2.4/logs.html#page-header)
 3. Add the following information in the Apache configuration file to specify a custom path for the syslog events:
 ```bash